thehyperpineapple/tohsaka-rin/README.md

 # Rin Tohsaka
 Originally a private discord bot.
-Now I've decided to make it pubically available
+Now I've decided to make it publicly available

 ## Main functions
 - Allows moderators to use moderation commands such as Kick, Ban and Unban